 • This is the second-order low-pass filter.
-Find dependence of its attenuation and phase shift on frequency (analytical equations).
+Find dependence of its attenuation on frequency.
 Plot attenuation in dBs as a function of frequency in range 10 Hz - 100 kHz (log scale is preferable) for R = 10 kOhm and C = 16 nF.
 Compare it with attenuation of a sequence of two identical RC filters (just when the lower end of the first resistor in the scheme above is connected to the ground instead of the amplifier output).
-Plot phase shift as a function of frequency for both schemes.
 What is the influence of feed-back in the Sallen-Key filter?
 Hint: use Kirchoff's lows and Ohm's low in its generalized (complex) form (see H & H pp. 31-32).